 Here are the five drugs tested for in a 5-panel drug test:

-- Cocaine: At the moment, cocaine is a Schule 2 drug under the Controlled Substance Act.
-Theoretically, this means it is less dangerous than weed!
+- Cocaine: At the moment, cocaine is a Schedule II drug under the Controlled Substance Act.

 - Amphetamines: Often, amphetamines come in the form of pills which are crushed and snorted up the nostrils.
 They are sometimes found in prescription medications like Ritalin.
 This group also includes illegal substances like methamphetamines or crystal meth.

-- Opiates: These come from the poppy plant, and can be used to make drugs like heroin.
+- Opiates: These come from the poppy plant and can be used to make drugs like heroin.
 A 5-panel test also looks for legal substances like codeine and morphine.
-Right now, the USA is in the midst of a severe opioid epidemic, so it’s no wonder employers want to know what their staff is using.

-5-panel drug tests are used by most employers.
-They are simple, cheap, and tend to get the job done by testing for the most common drugs.
+Most employers use 5-panel drug tests.
+They are simple, cheap, and can get the job done by testing for the most common drugs.

 What Is a 10-Panel Drug Test?